What is blocking software?

 Where can I find blocking software?

 We would always encourage you to do your own research, to find out which is the best product for you.
-Some blocking softwares are free, but some do charge.
+Some blocking software is free, but some do include a charge.
 GamCare cannot be held responsible if there is a problem with the software you choose.

 If you search online you will find there are a few to choose from.
 For smartphones and tablets, you can also search on the App store or the Android Market to find available products.
 If you are using iOS, on an iPhone or iPad, you can use the inbuilt parental blocker that will prevent access to gambling related content.
 You would need someone else to set the password for you.

 These are examples of gambling-specific blocking software – please note there may be fees for this software: